bernmc/flashstor-trueNAS-fancontrol/README.md

 `nano temp_monitor.sh`

-This will open up a blank file, with the check_asustor filename at the top
+This will open up a blank file, with the temp_monitor filename at the top

-Copy the contents of the `temp_monitor.sh` script in this gist, and paste them into your new file in nano.
+Copy the contents of the `temp_monitor.sh` script in this repository, and paste them into your new file in nano.

 Modify any variables you want to